Relational and Restorative Thinking Resources and Courses

 Contact Lesley for course dates: lesley@restorativethinking.co.uk

-We regularly update online courses and include contributions from course participants.
+Our online courses include contributions from course participants, to share learning and application.

-For example, Corina Benjamin, Mental Health Support Team Manager at Nottingham City Council, shares how the Relational Window has helped to refine her practice.
+Here, Corina Benjamin, Mental Health Support Team Manager at Nottingham City Council, shares how The Relational Window has helped to influence her practice.

 Relationships for Change